Carrier Global Corporation [CARR] Price Aside, CARR Fundamentals Booming Beyond Compare

 Carrier Global Corporation [NYSE:CARR]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Carrier Global Corporation [CARR], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in Invalid Date.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Carrier Global Corporation [CARR] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in Invalid Date.
 On average, stock market experts give CARR an Hold rating.
-This is compared to its latest closing price of $17.00.
+The average 12-month price forecast for this stock is $16.75, with the high estimate being $26.00, the low estimate being $15.00 and the median estimate amounting to $17.50.
+This is compared to its latest closing price of $17.71.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Carrier Global Corporation [CARR] is sitting at 3.33.
 This is compared to 1 month ago, when its average rating was 0.00.

-Keep your eyes on this company’s next financial results, which are scheduled to be made public on 05/08/2020.
+Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for 05/08/2020.

 Fundamental Analysis of Carrier Global Corporation [CARR]